Try going a day without sharing a story.

 While Simmons uses these stories to help frame interactions that are more straightforward, her insights can also be helpful to marketing presentations.

-Particularly, it’s the first three that are important to business storytelling in your presentations.
+Particularly, it’s the first three that are important to presentation storytelling.

 These are the type of stories that help reveal insights to build trust and establish rapport between you and your audience.